 What exactly is an affiliate program?

-Affiliate marketing is a type of marketing (similar to social, email, or influencer marketing).
+Affiliate marketing is marketing (similar to social, email, or influencer marketing).
 Third-party sources bring people to an e-commerce site, and if their traffic helps make a sale, a third-party source gets paid.

-Affiliate marketing is seen as a critical source of e-commerce revenue for many brands that offer goods or services online.
+Affiliate marketing is a critical source of e-commerce revenue for many brands that offer goods or services online.

 Traffic and conversions are traced from a third-party source to an e-commerce site that pays commissions through what is referred to as a network.

-This network will provide each third-party site (also known as an Affiliate or Publisher) with a unique code string that will help track traffic and commissions earned.
+This network will provide each third-party site (an Affiliate or Publisher) with a unique code string that will help track traffic and commissions earned.

-The network will also allow affiliates to get paid based on a predetermined set of partnership conditions.
+The network will also allow affiliates to be paid based on predetermined partnership conditions.

 This process is often referred to as PPA (pay-per-action) affiliate campaigns.
 Instead of getting paid for a click or impression, an affiliate partner only gets paid if they make a real sale.